Text consolidated by Valsts valodas centrs (State Language

 [8 October 2015]

-of coming into force of the Cabinet regulations referred to in
+the day of coming into force of the Cabinet regulations referred

-Section 4, Clause 6 of this Law, however, not later than until 1
+to in Section 4, Clause 6 of this Law, however, not later than

-Procedures for the Determination of the Amount of Such Losses for
+2007, Procedures for the Determination of the Amount of Such

-Users of Land Which are Associated with Significant Damage Caused
+Losses for Users of Land, Which are Connected with Significant

-by the Specially Protected Non-huntable Species and Migratory
+Damage Caused by the Specially Protected Non-huntable Species and

-Species of Animals, shall be in force, insofar as it is not in
+Migratory Species of Animals, shall be in force, insofar as it is

 [8 October 2015]